adaptivemedia/vue-form-loader/README.md

 the class `is-loading` will be added to the submit button (must be of `type="submit").

 To change which class the directive adds/removes:, set `FormLoader.loadingClass` in your `app.js`

+### Disabling
+On form submission, the submit button(s) will be `disabled` to prevent erroneous double submissions.
+Buttons with the `name` attribute will however not be disabled since that would prevent them from being included in the request.
+To make sure they are disabled, use css and target the loading class instead.

 ### Testing